strongloop/strongloop.com2/_posts/2018-10-04-in-the-loop-october.md

 [READ MORE >>>](https://www.mobileappdaily.com/2018/09/8/companies-using-nodejs-applications)

-### NODE.JS FOUNDATION FIELD GUIDE: The dos and don’ts in using Node.js to build APIs
+### NODE.JS FOUNDATION FIELD GUIDE: The Dos and Don’ts in Using Node.js to Build APIs

 This guide explains how to use Node.js to build APIs, and why and where it is appropriate to do so.
 Several short case studies are also included to further illustrate real-world use.